 The REAL Cause of Kidney Damage

-The truth is that a much bigger cause of kidney damage is NOT protein, but high blood pressure.
+The truth is that a much bigger cause of kidney damage is NOT protein, but blood pressure.

 Which, unfortunately, many people have and they don’t even know it.